Sometimes you want to create a column but you don’t care about it’s contents. I do this all the time when creating Flow buttons:

 Now you have a column that can have a format applied to make your views look awesome, but won’t show up in the information panel!

-See this demoed on the PnP Call:
+See this demoed on the PnP Call (Live from MVP Summit):

 Love List Formatting?